wfingersoll/ITSC-4155-Team-12/README.md

 ## Backend

 Make sure Make, Python, and Virtualenv are installed.

-    Run the command <code> make </code> in the backend directory to get started.
+Run the command `make init` in the backend directory to get started.

-    Run <code> make test </code> to make sure virtualenv is working (It will display a path through the \venv\ directory)
+Run  `make test` to make sure virtualenv is working (It will display a path through the \venv\ directory)

+Run `make clean` to reset directory